 The process of transition is a very natural occurrence but with a few of the situations I’ve listed, it’s easy to see how the process can become short-circuited.
 Although some souls quickly zip over to the “other side” - most take about 3-days to regain their bearings and move ahead.
 Some, as you can now see from these two posts, have a challenge making it at all.

 Lessons for us all: many of the more than a dozen behaviors, listed in these two blogs, are unhealthy for us – and can be behaviors we exhibit right here on earth.
-Some are necessary, loyalty in times of war, and some are misplaced.
-If any of these 13 call out to you as you read them, perhaps you might reread them a couple times to see if this may be a particular challenge for you, that you recognize now.
-Some of these behaviors are truly unhealthy, wherever we currently reside.
+Some are necessary such as loyalty in times of war - and some are misplaced.
+If any of these 13 call out to you as you read them again and just the realization may help you in the future.